Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 Fails if the extension flag is not set.
 (TBD: clarify)

 Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks).
+Pops an integer `depth` from the data stack.
 Pops an item, `extension`, from the data stack.
-On the stack identified by `stackid`, pops a tuple and pushes a copy of that tuple with one additional field added, containing `extension`.
+On the stack identified by `stackid`, takes the `n`th tuple and replaces it with a copy of that tuple with one additional field added, containing `extension`.

+(TBD: be precise about how cost accounting works for this.
+Do we even still need this and in what form?)

 ### Blind